downingtim/LSDV_PVG/README.md

+# see https://github.com/downingtim/LSDV-PVG for the latest version

-# This is the code and data repository for the lumpy skin disease virus (LSDV) pangenome variation graph (PVG).
+# This was the code and data repository for the lumpy skin disease virus (LSDV) pangenome variation graph (PVG).

 ## 1 # The complete LSDV PVG